scylladb/scylladb/docs/cdc.md

 Having different generations operating at different points in time is necessary to maintain colocation in presence of topology changes.
 When a new node joins the cluster it modifies the token ring by refining existing vnodes into smaller vnodes.
 But before it does it, it will introduce a new CDC generation whose token ranges refine those new (smaller) vnodes (which means they also refine the old vnodes; that way writes will be colocated on both old and new replicas).

 The joining node learns about the current vnodes, chooses tokens which will split them into smaller vnodes and creates a new `cdc::topology_description` which refines those smaller vnodes.
 This is done in the `cdc::generate_topology_description` function.
-It then inserts the generation description into an internal distributed table `cdc_generations` in the `system_distributed` keyspace.
+It then inserts the generation description into an internal distributed table `cdc_generations_2` in the `system_distributed` keyspace.
 The table is defined as follows (from db/system_distributed_keyspace.cc):
 ```
         return schema_builder(system_distributed_keyspace::NAME, system_distributed_keyspace::CDC_TOPOLOGY_DESCRIPTION, {id})
                 /* The timestamp of this CDC generation. */